Vishaal1409/fairlens/README.md

-# fairlens
+# FairLens ⚖️
-AI Fairness audit platform - h2s 2026
+   An open-source AI Fairness Audit Platform — detect, explain, and fix bias in any dataset or ML model.